Uddarraj/Uddarraj/README.md

 - 👋 Hi, I’m @Uddarraj
 - 👀 I’m interested in ...
 Biriyani 🤤
 - 🌱 I’m currently learning ...Degree🧑‍🎓
-- 💞️ I’m looking to collaborate on ...No idea
+- 💞️ I’m looking to collaborate on ...No idea🤷
 - 📫 How to reach me ...What's the need?
 - 😄 Pronouns: 🌟
 - ⚡ Fun fact:An ostrich's eye👁️ is bigger than it's brain🧠